-Our materials for health professionals and consumers can be downloaded from the publications section of this website.
-These range from booklets giving dietary advice during pregnancy, weaning and childhood to documents on the nutritional composition of dairy foods, the importance of calcium in the diet, and factsheets on milk, cheese and yogurt.
+Our materials for consumers can be downloaded from the publications section of this website.
+These range from dietary advice during pregnancy and weaning to documents on the nutritional composition of dairy and milk, cheese and yogurt factsheets.

 The Dairy Council conferences, events, seminars, presentations and workshops are delivered by registered nutritionists and dietitians.